 Credits: Obligations such as bonds, notes, loans, leases and other forms of indebtedness, except for Cash and Cash Equivalents, issued by obligors other than the U.S. Government and its agencies, totaled at the level of the ultimate obligor or guarantor of the Obligation.

 Gross of fee performance results for this composite do not reflect the deduction of investment advisory fees.
 Actual returns will be reduced by such fees.
 "Net" of fees performance results reflect the deduction of the maximum investment advisory fees.
-Time Weighted Rate of Return is used to determine performance of a portfolio in a Composite.
-A portfolio's rate of return is the percentage change from the beginning balance to the ending balance of the period.
-Capital changes as well as dividends and other income earned during a period are included in the ending balance.
-Any reinvestment of dividends or other income will be reflected in the beginning balance of the following period.
-Sub-periods returns are linked to calculate a portfolio return for the period.
+Returns include all dividends and interest, other income, realized and unrealized gain, are net of all brokerage commissions and execution costs.
 Performance calculated in U.S. dollars.

 Not FDIC Insured No Bank Guarantee May Lose Money